RfidResearchGroup/RFIDtools/README.md

 Open issues here relating to the source code,  other support questions use `android@rfidresearchgroup.com`

 ## Maintainer
+Feel free to contribute and make this app better!

 - DXL

-Feel free to contribute and make this app better!
+## Copyright
+Copyright DXL 2019

+## Open source license
+GPL